top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/final-report.md

 The existing solution had essentially two drawbacks:

-- The overall success rate was about 50%: the algorithm for LED-detection, and/or coordination failed, leading to a potential crash of the Duckiebots.
+- The overall success rate was about 50%: The algorithm for LED-detection, and/or coordination failed, leading to a potential crash of the Duckiebots.
 - In case of success, the LED-detection and/or coordination algorithms required an average of four minutes to clear an intersection with four Duckiebots.
 This results in an extremely slow process, which would block a city with dozens of Duckiebots.

 Although the solution was problematic, it still gave us some important intuitions on how to solve the problem.